-Dr. Jerome Carolino is a Hemphill, TX physician who specializes in family medicine.
-Blue Cross/Blue Shield, Coventry, and QualCare are among the insurance carriers that Dr. Carolino honors.
-He graduated from Lyceum-Northwestern University College of Medicine.
-Dr. Carolino's training includes a residency program at St. Mary's Hospital, Hoboken.
-He has received the distinction of DIPLOMATE, AMERICAN BOARD OF FAMILY PRACTICE, Fellow, AAFP, AAFP.
-Dr. Carolino (or staff) speaks the following languages: Filipino and Spanish.
+Dr. Jerome Carolino works as a family practice physician.
+Dr. Carolino attended Lyceum-Northwestern University College of Medicine and then went on to complete his residency at St. Mary's Hospital, Hoboken.
+He accepts Blue Cross/Blue Shield, Coventry, QualCare, and more.
+He has received professional recognition including the following: DIPLOMATE, AMERICAN BOARD OF FAMILY PRACTICE, Fellow, AAFP, AAFP.
+Dr. Carolino (or staff) is conversant in Filipino and Spanish.

-Dr. Vera Luther works as a general practitioner, family medicine physician, and emergency medicine specialist.
-She takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-She attended medical school at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Dr. Vera Luther is a general practitioner, family medicine physician, and emergency medicine specialist.
+Dr. Luther accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+She studied medicine at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.

 Conditions / Treatments